-Empty your inbox, never forget a task in Gmail, focus on the big picture of projects, export things into other tools; and supported by a simple mobile app to achieve inbox zero on the move.
+Empty your inbox, never forget a task in Gmail, focus on the big picture of projects and get email done more efficiently.
+Supported by a simple mobile app to achieve inbox zero on the move.

 2) Integrate other tools

 Simplify your ecosystem of tools by closing the gap between the dynamic discussion happening in email, and the backbone of your team's chosen project management tool, by bringing your favourite tools closer to Gmail.

 3) Transform the way email works, to create the ultimate to do list in your life

-By using email, the world's most popular communication method, instead of fighting it we have the greatest chance of finally creating a personal management system that transforms our lives.
+By using email instead of fighting against it, we have the greatest chance of finally creating a personal management system that transforms our lives.
 It's ambitious, it's going to be difficult, but we're quietly confident given our incredible community and years of learning.

 Join In With Us

-For over 6 years we've built ActiveInbox with our community.
-A community that shares problems and riffs on solutions in our public forum.
+We've built a community that shares problems and riffs on solutions in our public forum.

 We supply: software built on the tenets of elegance, speed and fantastic support.